 Ever feel like your cat-eye looks…off, even though you followed that video tutorial to a T?
 The wing isn’t just an arbitrary flick: For the most flattering effect, it should be a continuation of your waterline.
 Use this no-brainer trick to get the right angle every time.
 Boom: High-drama eyes that are elegant and not cartoonish.

 You can rock a smoky eye like nobody’s business, but it’s sort of high-maintenance for every day.
 To open up your almond-shaped peepers without too much effort, apply eyeliner only to the center of your lower lid and blend outward—instead of drawing a solid line all the way to the outer edge.
 This will emphasize the widest part of the eyes, while subtly defining them.
 Better yet, try it using a reflective shade to opens things up even more.

 ...or Just Define The Inner Corners

 On the flip side, you’ll get a totally different (but equally striking) effect by accentuating your eyes’ naturally defined shape.
 Forget the outdated “rule” that lining the inner corners should be avoided: A thin, precise V here delivers an edgy but still wearable alternative to a cat-eye.
 Just make sure to steady your hand against something before going in with a pencil.

 There’s a reason this eye shadow technique is blowing up Pinterest: It’s crazy flattering and super easy to do.
-Apply a darker shade on the outer and inner corners of the lid and use a lighter, brighter one in the center to create instant depth and illumination.
+Apply a darker shade on the outer and inner corners of the lid and use a lighter, brighter one in the center to give almond-shaped eyes instant depth and illumination.